magomimmo/modern-cljs/doc/tutorial-19.md

 published on clojars.

-You can even verify that those libs have been cashed in your `~/.m2/repository` by issuing the following command.
+You can even verify that those libs have been cashed in your `~/.m2/repository` by issuing the following command (remember to subtitute my clojars group id with yours).

 ```bash
 ls -la ~/.m2/repository/org/clojars/magomimmo/shoreleave*